kwblackstone/USD-Fileformat-plugins/README.md

   ```bash
   python ./USD-Fileformat-plugins/test/test.py --generate_baseline
   ```

+## CI Workflow
+Two primary workflows have been implemented using GitHub Actions.

+1. CI Build Workflow:
+- Triggers on every push or pull request to main.
+- This workflow builds the plugins against the oldest (23.08) and newest (24.05) supported versions of Universal Scene Description (USD).
+- Every Monday the plugins are built against all supported USD versions to ensure ongoing compatibility.
+- Post-build, each plugin undergoes sanity testing.
+These tests typically involve loading a cube to verify basic functionality.
+- Supported Plugins: GLTF, OBJ, PLY, & STL (Note: FBX and SBSAR plugins are currently not supported due to SDK constraints).

+2. Create USD Release Workflow:
+- Manually triggered, this workflow takes a specific USD version as input builds USD with OpenImageIO and then creates a release.
+- The compiled USD builds are archived per platform and added as binary data to the release.
+- This process stores data as metadata, ensuring that the repository's clone size remains unaffected.

+Platforms Supported:
+- Windows, Ubuntu, macos x64

+This documentation and the workflows are currently a work in progress, and updates may be made to improve or expand the features in response to developer feedback and new requirements.

 ## Usage
 USD will now be able to work with the supported files, for example: